scohen64/pallache/README.md

 ## Create Your Own Migration Path and Send Us the Link to Upload Into the World Sephardic Database
 - See step-by-step tutorial in *Hands-On Data Visualization* https://HandsOnDataViz.org/leaflet-storymaps-with-google-sheets.html
-- When you finish, send us the link to shaicohen@miami.edu.
+- When done, send us the link to shaicohen@miami.edu.

 #### Geocode your address data with Google Sheets add-on
 To geocode (find latitude and longitude coordinates), we recommend installing the free [Geocoding by SmartMonkey add-on for Google Sheets](https://gsuite.google.com/marketplace/app/geocoding_by_smartmonkey/1033231575312).
 Insert your addresses in place of the samples in the Geocoding Details tab, then use Add-Ons > Geocoding > Geocode Details menu.
 Learn more in *Hands-On Data Visualization* https://handsondataviz.org/geocode.html